-Additional information about IDEA can be found at the following link: http://idea.ed.gov/
+Additional information can be found on the IDEA website.

 American Academy of Pediatrics, Council on Children With Disabilities, Section on Developmental Behavioral Pediatrics, Bright Futures Steering Committee, and Medical Home Initiatives for Children With Special Needs Project Advisory Committee.
 (2006).
 Identifying Infants and Young Children With Developmental Disorders in the Medical Home: An Algorithm for Developmental Surveillance and Screening.
 Pediatrics.
 Vol. 118(1):405-20.